mpsonntag/snippets/notes/GCA/docker.md

         GCA=gca_bee
         sudo docker run -dit --restart always --name $GCA --network=$GCANET -v $GCACONF:/srv/ext_conf/ -v $GCAFIG:/srv/gca/figures/ -v $GCAFIGMOBILE:/srv/gca/figures_mobile/ $GCAIMG

+- make sure all required apache2 modules are enabled:

+        sudo a2enmod proxy
+        sudo a2enmod proxy_http
+        sudo a2enmod proxy_html
+        sudo systemctl restart apache2

+- if there is a problem determine the servers domain:

+    - edit /etc/hosts and add the domain name to the first localhost line, e.g.:

+            127.0.0.1  localhost.localdomain  localhost irods.g-node.org

+    - edit /etc/apache2/apache2.conf and add the domain to the very end of the file as line:

+            sudo vim /etc/apache2/apache2.conf
+            ServerName irods.g-node.org

+            // restart apache2
+            sudo systemctl restart apache2

 - make sure the appropriate apache2 configuration exists and is enables.
 It might be necessary to update the apache2 configuration to the current IP of the running GCA docker container.